kubewarden/docs/docs/security/threat-model.md

 ## Threat 3 - Attacker exploits misconfiguration of webhook to bypass
-An attacker, who has rights to create workloads in the cluster, is able to exploit a mis-configuration to bypass the intended security control
+An attacker, who has rights to create workloads in the cluster, is able to exploit a misconfiguration to bypass the intended security control

 **Mitigation**
 Regular reviews of webhook configuration catch issues.